Skip to main content

 Our product… (statement of differentiation)

-So, to fill that out with a fictitious product in the SaaS space, we might say…
+To fill that out with a fictitious SaaS product:

 For small-to-medium-sized businesses that need a comprehensive project management solution, TaskBuster Pro is a cloud-based software that streamlines team collaboration and increases productivity.
 Unlike other project management tools that are complex and difficult to use, our product has a user-friendly interface and offers advanced features such as resource scheduling and budget tracking.

 That elevator pitch provides clarity and concision, but it’s not the end of the process.
-Once you’ve got those core details locked in place, you can the next step is to think about where you want that product to go
+Once those core details are locked in, the next step is to think about where you want the product to go.

 The paragraph above describes what TaskBuster Pro is and who it’s for, but not its eventual goal.
-So we might use that as a springboard and decide that, ultimately, we want this product to be the de facto office organizer.
-Or that we want this product to save every office worker on Earth one day a month.
-These are closer to true vision statements than our starting point, but it’s hard to get to that stage without that initial clarity.
+So we might use it as a springboard and decide that ultimately we want this product to be the de facto office organiser.
+Or that we want it to save every office worker on Earth one day a month.
+These are closer to true vision statements, but it’s hard to get there without that initial clarity.

-The idea is to play around with the wording until you hit that perfect balance of aspiration and actionability; the art of the product vision statement is in taking that full explanation of your future goals and chipping things away until you’re left with a punchy line or two that says a lot with a little.
+Play around with the wording until you hit a balance of aspiration and actionability.
+The art of the product vision statement is taking that full explanation of your future goals and chipping things away until you’re left with a punchy line or two that says a lot with a little.

-Remember: a great vision statement should be concise, memorable, and speak to the future of your product.
-Even though it’s an internal resource, you should be happy enough with it that it could act as a public-facing advertising slogan on a city-sized billboard.
+A great vision statement should be concise, memorable, and speak to the future of your product.
+Even though it’s an internal resource, you should be happy enough with it that it could act as a public-facing slogan on a city-sized billboard.

-Get instant feedback on your Vision Statement with ProdPad’s AI Product Coach.
-Start your free trial, add your Vision to the Product Canvas and click the AI Coach to get a full analysis complete with suggested improvements.
+Get AI-powered feedback on your draft.
+Start a free ProdPad trial, add your vision to the Product Canvas, and ask CoPilot PM for a full analysis with suggested improvements.

 1. Slack: ‘To make work life simpler, more pleasant, and more productive’

-You’ll notice that, as with a lot of the product vision examples we’ll cover in this list, there’s nothing here about features, pricing, or technology.
-Instead, Slack’s promoting the core benefits that using its software enables.
-Having a simpler, more pleasant, and more productive working life is the (proposed) outcome of using Slack – so the vision statement here is customer-centric and focuses on its use case.
-It’s an important example because people are always drawn more toward outcomes than methodologies.
+As with a lot of the examples in this list, there’s nothing here about features, pricing, or technology.
+Instead, Slack‘s vision promotes the core benefits its software enables.
+Having a simpler, more pleasant, and more productive working life is the proposed outcome of using Slack, which makes the vision customer-centric and use-case focused.
+Outcome-driven visions consistently outperform feature-driven ones because they describe what the customer gets, not what the product does.

 2. Zoom: ‘To make video communication frictionless’